PART ONE: Myths (First posted in 2013, updated 2017)

 He was, wrote one writer, “the subject of endless reverie about his capacity to renew the world.”
 This capacity to stand at the center of the realm and ritually proclaim the annual renewal of the world, the crops (and the psyche) is one of the characteristics of the archetype of the King, It is the very essence of the idea of the “New Start.”
 The King is the central archetype of the collective unconscious.
 He represents order, fertility, stability and blessing.
 He is a focal point for communal desire and selfless service devoted to a higher order of existence.

-In 1960 Kennedy perceived this massive longing for meaning, tapped into it and reframed the classic American value of “opportunity,” which had always meant getting rich, or to “con” someone else, or (to conservative critics of the New Deal) to take advantage of government aid.
+In 1960 Kennedy perceived this massive longing for meaning, tapped into it and reframed the classic American value of “opportunity,” which had always meant getting rich, or to “con” someone else (see my series on the Con Man), or (to conservative critics of the New Deal) to take advantage of government aid.
 Shortly after taking office, he established the Peace Corps, and thousands quickly joined up, delighted to be part of a non-militaristic attempt to make a better world.
 Now opportunity implied the chance to participate in something greater, to build a new world without either the violence of empire or the trappings of Christian fundamentalism.

 Kennedy, like his predecessors, denounced Soviet aggression and glorified American freedom.
 Yet this advent of the archetypal King energy was, in a very subtle way, calling into question some of the basic values of capitalism itself.
 At a time when the nation hadn’t fully completed its transformation from Protestant frugality to a consumer culture, this (in the eyes of what we now call the Deep State) may have been his greatest transgression.